All Episodes

 Let's start with audio soundbite number 10, Fox and Friends.

-Uh and she says he's the person who is despised by so many Iraqis for masterminding the massive killings of hundreds, thousands of people there.
+And she says he's the person who is despised by so many Iraqis for masterminding the massive killings of hundreds, thousands of people there.

 So this is in essence.

-George Bush is the one that invaded this country.
+He's the one that invaded this country.

-George Bush is the one that destabilized it so that Zerkali could get in, so that Zerkali I believe that the invading I believe that the argument, of course, would be that the American forces went in there and because and that followed hundreds of thousands, certainly under Saddam Hussein being tortured and killed.
+I believe that the argument, of course, would be that the American forces went in there and that followed hundreds of thousands, certainly under Saddam Hussein, being tortured and killed.

-So it it gets even gets even better.
+All right, so it gets even better.

-Uh next question was from Brian Kilmead.
+Next question was from Brian Kilmead.

 Did you read the New York Times Sunday?

-I'm amazed that you don't feel if you don't want to feel any relief, the person who beheaded your son is now dead.
+I'm amazed that you don't feel, if you don't want to feel any relief, the person who beheaded your son is now dead.

 How do you know he did?